 A country can seek to improve its Lead Market position by strengthening its Lead Market factors and dealing with any disadvantageous characteristics the market may have.
 Of the five Lead Market factors, only few are of an "inherent" nature and thus cannot be changed.
-Of course, a transfer of the French "Gourmet Culture" to Germany seems to be impossible, but most of the other Lead Market factors can be influenced by political measures.
+Most of the Lead Market factors can be influenced by political measures.
 When formulating innovation policy or deciding on what basis to award subsides in a particular industry, more emphasis should be placed on the situation in the relevant Lead Market.
 Several factors can make a great difference in this case: Does demand in a country promote innovation on the part of the companies there in a way that strengthens these companies' position in international competition (i.e. they can play a Lead Market role)?
 Is demand at home following a unique path of its own (i.e. the home market is idiosyncratic)?
 Or are innovations not driven by demand at all, but instead by technology?
 For the Lead Markets identified within the scope of this paper, the need for political action is limited to securing these Lead Market properties:

-- Forcing or protecting competition at home (including the promotion of start-ups, especially in the fast-changing field of cutting-edge technologies).
-This does not, however, mean dissolving natural monopolies (e.g. rail networks, etc.) to create competitive markets, as doing so would be disadvantageous for the local infrastructure. - Dismantling regulatory frameworks which prescribe technological solutions that are too narrowly defined. - Supporting companies' efforts to internationalise (making direct investment easier, breaking down barriers to trade, unifying international standards).
+• Forcing or protecting competition at home (including the promotion of startups, especially in the fast-changing field of cutting-edge technologies).
+This does not, however, mean dissolving natural monopolies (e.g. rail networks, etc.) to create competitive markets, as doing so would be disadvantageous for the local infrastructure.

+• Dismantling regulatory frameworks which prescribe technological solutions that are too narrowly defined.

+• Supporting companies' efforts to internationalise (making direct investment easier, breaking down barriers to trade, unifying international standards).

 Lag Markets are characterised by the fact that they take up innovations that have proved successful in other countries.
 This is not necessarily because there is no desire to innovate on the home market.
 Companies in Lag Markets would often like to adopt certain (national) innovation designs, but the advantages of doing so are outweighed by those of using an innovation design from abroad.
 Examples of when this can occur are when the home market is small or when there is a high degree of uncertainty about the reliability of the home innovation design.
 It is often not possible to influence these mechanisms on a Lag Market in a decisive manner by means of policy.
-For example, we can hardly expect that any European country will overtake America and Japan as Lead Markets for soft drinks.
 If this is so, innovation policies should abandon subsidising local technologies in favour of promoting instruments that make it easier to take over designs from the Lead Market.
 This will serve to prevent the production of idiosyncratic innovations, which would later be crowded out by the Lead Market design worldwide.